Rowan Fortune

 I tell them the truth, the ones that come to my door, to speak and sing with me: that the world is a lie, that they are its slaves and children.
 Country, religion, race, sex, species; synthetic divisions, only our common suffering… that we are picked apart and fed to one another, that we sob the stories of our own Hells; all that unites us.

 This collection, if it is not already apparent, is unforgiving.
-Not only is its content bleak, but it also has a brutal, nightmare vision of the world to impart, a sense of the fractures and fissures in reality, which Lea uses to hack away at everything false and hackneyed.
+Not only is its content bleak, but it also has a brutal, nightmare vision of the world to impart, a sense of reality's fractures and fissures, which Lea uses to hack away at everything false and hackneyed.

 Only one; the name of what waits, that we will open the way to, when we are born: Abarise.